niekwit/CRISPR-tools/README.md

 The `stats.config` file should be placed in the main analysis folder.

 4. To get an overview of all the options for the CRISPR analysis, type `path/to/crispr.py -h, --help` in the command line:
 ```
-path/to/crispr.py [-h] -l {CRISPR library} [-t N] [-r] [-m N] [-a {mageck,bagel2}] [-g]
+usage: crispr.py [-h] -l {CRISPR library} [-t <int>]
+                 [-r] [-m N] [-a {mageck,bagel2}] [-c] [-g]

 optional arguments:
   -h, --help            show this help message and exit
-  -l {CRISPR library}, --library {CRISPR library} CRISPR library
+  -l {CRISPR library}
+                        CRISPR library
+  -t <int>, --threads <int>
-  -t N, --threads N                               Number (N) of CPU threads to use (default is 1).
-Use max to apply all
-                                                  available CPU threads
+                        Number of CPU threads to use (default is 1).
+Use max to apply all available CPU threads
-  -r, --rename                                    Rename fq files according to rename.config
+  -r, --rename          Rename fastq files according to rename.config
   -m N, --mismatch N    Number of mismatches (0 or 1) allowed during alignment
-  -a {mageck,bagel2}, --analysis {mageck,bagel2}  Statistical analysis with MAGeCK or BAGEL2.
+  -a {mageck,bagel2}, --analysis {mageck,bagel2}
+                        Statistical analysis with MAGeCK or BAGEL2.
 Default is MAGeCK
+  -c, --cnv             Activate CNV correction for MAGeCK/BAGEL2
   -g, --go              GO analysis with DAVID

 ```
-To start an analysis, with for example the Bassik library, navigate to main analysis folder in the command line and run:
+To start an analysis, for example with the Bassik whole-genome CRISPR library, navigate to main analysis folder in the command line and run:

 > `path/to/crispr.py -l bassik -r -t max`

 This initiates a run that will rename your samples according to `rename.config`, allows no mismatches during alignment, will use all available CPU threads for the analysis, and uses MAGeCK for statistical analysis.
-If you also want to use BAGEL2 for statistical analysis afterwards, simply run :
+If you also want to use BAGEL2 for statistical analysis afterwards, simply run:

 > `path/to/crispr.py -l bassik -a bagel2`
 This will only run BAGEL2 and skip all steps that are common with MAGeCK.

+Both MAGeCK and BAGEL2 have the possibility to correct the effects from copy number variations.
+To enable this feature the `-c`/`--cnv` flag can be added to the command line.

+Finally, if you decide to add more samples to the analysis folder, or more comparisons in the `stats.config` file, then these can be analysed without overwriting previous data.

 ## Output: